-• With the implementation of Electronic Voids and Replacements, it is important that providers adhere to all filing limits guidelines.
+• With the implementation of Electronic Voids and Replacements (EVR), it is important that providers adhere to all filing limits guidelines.
 If the date of service on a replacement claim is beyond the one year filing limit, providers should submit the replacement via paper to the EDS Adjustment Unit with the appropriate documentation to avoid inadvertent recoupment of the entire claim paid amount.

-IHCP policy on filing limit indicates that claims must be submitted within a year from Date of Service (DOS).
-Prior to the implementation of Electronic Void and Replacements (EVR), claims submitted past the filing limit were reviewed by a claims resolution clerk.
+The Indiana Health Coverage Programs (IHCP) policy on filing limits indicates that claims must be submitted within a year from the date of service (DOS).
+Prior to the implementation of EVR, claims submitted past the filing limit were reviewed by a claims resolution clerk.
 If the DOS was over a year old and no documentation was submitted with the claim, the claim was rejected and no adjustment made.

 With the implementation of EVR, providers may void a claim electronically without regard to the one-year filing limitation.
 However, if a replacement claim is submitted and the DOS is past the one year limit, the claim suspends for filing limit edits.
-Providers receive a CCF status and are asked to provide documentation to support waiving the filing limit.
+Providers receive a claim correction form (CCF) status and are asked to provide documentation to support waiving the filing limit.
 If the documentation is not received within 45 days of the CCF, the claim will deny for all services instead of being rejected as in the previous process.

 A system modification to reject claims over the year filing limit is currently being completed.
-Until this system modification is implemented, providers who wish to make adjustments to claims over 1 year old must either provide the documentation when the claim CCFs or submit the replacement claim on paper.
+Until this system modification is implemented, providers who want to make adjustments to claims over one year old must either provide the documentation when the claim CCFs or submit the replacement claim on paper.
 Failure to take one of these actions will result in the entire payment for that claim being recovered by the program.
 Further instructions will be given to providers when the system modification is complete.